A1234l/Final-CSP-Project/README.md

 **How does this work (on a technical scale):**

-The site is built on github pages and uses html, markdown, javascript, and SASS as a way to make the page interactive.
+The site is built on github pages and uses html, markdown, javascript, python and SASS as a way to make the page interactive.
 The site utilizes a backend server storing multiple apis that are used and called on by the website.

+Some of the apis used in this site include the API for the leaderboard and the API for the login page.

 **Backend Access Here:** https://github.com/Tirth-Thakkar/SD-Planner